shakilmith/documentaion/frontend/angular/angular-attribute-directives/ng-model-directive/index.md

 $ ng serve --open
 ```

 In your web browser, the first screen shows (below) an empty input element.
-If you now type something it will be append below.
+If you now type something it will be appeared below.
 Likewise, when you click on the Clear button, the input data will be erased.

 ![alt text](image1.png)